 Types of Rhubarbs

-- Chinese rhubarb: It consists of rhizomes and roots of Rheum palmatum and R. officinale.
+- Chinese rhubarb: It consists of the rhizomes, and roots of Rheum palmatum, and R. officinale.

-- Rhapontic: It consists of rhizomes of R. moorcroftianum, R. spiciforme mixed with R. rhaponticum.
+- Rhapontic: It consists of the rhizomes of R. moorcroftianum, R. spiciforme mixed with R. rhaponticum.

 - Latin name: Garcinia pedunculata, Rheum emodi, Rheum officinale, Rheum acuminatum, Rheum speciforme, Rheum webbianum, Rheum moorcroftianum, R australe

 - Hindi: Revand-chini, Archu

 - Ayurvedic: Amlavetasa, Amlavetasa, Amlaparni, Pitamuuli, Gandhini Revatika, Revandachini (roots), Revatchini, Gandhini, Chukri, Archa

 - Unani: Revandchini

 - Telugu: Nattu-revalchini

 - Other common names: Chuchi, Tukshu, Motininai, Rhubarb